rttist/docs/docs/en/getting-started/installation.md

 # Installation
-> **RTTIST** is just a runtime library, meant to be de-facto standard.
+> **RTTIST** is just a runtime library meant to be de-facto standard.
 It has no own transformer that generate type information metadata.
 > It just define format for metadata.
 It is implemented by different packages based on different technologies.
 > Currently, there is TypeScript based implementation [tst-reflect](https://github.com/Hookyns/tst-reflect).
 > Universal (WASM, SWC based) implementation is in progress, planned for 2024.